Excelsior Stadium: Facilities

-In addition to the executive match-viewing boxes that look onto the pitch, the stadium boasts conference and banqueting facilities, with six separate spaces and a public bar being situated within the main (Joseph Dalziel) stand.
+In addition to the executive match-viewing boxes that look onto the pitch, the stadium boasts conference and banqueting facilities, with six separate spaces and a public bar being situated within the main (Jack Dalziel) stand.
 Disabled facilities are also provided in the North, East and South stands.
 A Sports Injury Clinic operates from the main stand and Crossfit have a fitness facility operating out of the North Stand.

 Nine five-a-side football pitches were installed for community use in early 2010, adjacent to the stadium on the South stand side and to the East stand side.
 The car parks were resurfaced, and new fencing and gates were erected around the perimeter of the stadium and land.

 At the end of the 2009–10 season, a new 3G artificial surface was installed.
 Although due for completion prior to season 2010–11, in July Airdrie United played their opening Challenge Cup 1st Round game v Ayr United at Alloa Athletic's Recreation Park ground, as the work had been delayed due to heavy rain.
 The first competitive game played on the new surface was on 14 August 2010, as Airdrie entertained Ayr United.